dbkblk/rand_launcher/README.md

 - To build the project: execute "project\docker_build_project.ahk" (build will output in "build/" dir).
 - To update the translations: "project\docker_update_translations.ahk" (translations will be copied into your mod directory)

+If you don't have Windows to build it, either install Autohotkey with wine, or read the commands and paste them manually in a console.
+Docker is still needed.

 ## How to compile (former way)
 ### Requirements